Navigating Career Choices After Class 10: The Dipstick Method

 Humanities → A “non-science, non-maths” route

-But if you are a parent going through this phase, you already know—
+But if you are a parent going through this phase, you already know—it is anything but simple.

 Most parents today belong to the Gen X or early Millennial generation.
+They grew up in a world where:

 Career options were limited